jasonm/jasonm.github.com/source/_posts/2011-09-25-notes-from-the-mit-startup-bootcamp-2011.markdown

 companies recruiting investors, and job-seekers recruiting companies.

 When you're recruiting, look for success, regardless of the kind.
 In fact, look for a diversity of success.
-Paul once hired an olympic rower. and a chess grandmaster, and couldn't be happier with these decisions.
+Paul once hired an olympic rower, and a chess grandmaster, and couldn't be happier with these decisions.
 Find people who operate at the top levels of excellence.